Industrial History Online

 Description and History of Site:-

-Following the opening of Immingham Docks, the Great Central Railway had to replace their adjacent rail only swing bridge that had been built in 1866 and was inadequate for the greatly increased traffic.
-The earlier bridge had been built by the South Yorkshire railway to provide access to the newly discovered ironstone in Scunthorpe.
+Opened in 1916, Keadby Bridge carries the A18 road and a double-track railway over the River Trent.
+Its construction followed the opening of Immingham Docks, which necessitated replacing an adjacent 1866 rail-only swing bridge that had become inadequate for the greatly increased traffic.
+The original bridge had been built by the South Yorkshire Railway to provide access to the newly discovered ironstone deposits in Scunthorpe.

-Keadby Bridge was built using the Scherzer rolling-lift bascule concept and was one of the first of its type in Britain and the heaviest in Europe when built.
-When operational the bridge deck simultaneously rolled and rotated on its 163ft (49.68m) counterbalanced tail until the opening span was almost vertical.
-Designed by James Ball and built by Sir William Arrol & Company for the London and North Eastern Railway the bridge has three main spans: two fixed spans of 134ft (40.84m) and 140ft (42.67m) and a lifting span giving a 150ft (45.72) clear waterway across the navigation channel.
+Keadby Bridge was built using the Scherzer rolling-lift bascule design, making it one of the first bridges of its kind in Britain and the heaviest in Europe at the time.
+The bridge deck rolls and rotates on a 163 ft (49.68 m) counterbalanced tail until the lifting span reaches near vertical.
+Designed by James Ball and constructed by Sir William Arrol & Company for the London and North Eastern Railway, the bridge consists of three main spans: two fixed spans measuring 134 ft (40.84 m) and 140 ft (42.67 m), and a lifting span providing a 150 ft (45.72 m) clear waterway across the navigation channel.

-There are two secondary spans on the eastern bank, a 70ft (21.34m) approach span and a 40ft(12.19m) span onto which the opening span rolls, giving a total distance between abutments of 548ft (167m).
-All 5 spans are carried on 3 principal lattice girders, the central girder being located between the road and railway.
-Keadby bridge contains about 3,000 tons of steel.
+On the eastern bank, there are two secondary spans: a 70 ft (21.34 m) approach span and a 40 ft (12.19 m) span that supports the rolling of the lifting section.
+The total distance between abutments is 548 ft (167 m).
+All five spans rest on three principal lattice girders, with the central girder positioned between the road and railway decks.
+The bridge contains approximately 3,000 tons of steel.

 Further Reading and References:-